NexPlayer/Android-SDK/advanced.md

 **Returns**

-TRUE if the channel has available information,FALSE if no recent closed caption information is available on the given channel.
+TRUE if the channel has available information, FALSE if no recent closed caption information is available on the given channel.

 **See Also**